BLUEGRASS IN LA ROCHE

 Intermediate & advanced

 Alex Johnstone has spent the last many years touring around bars, bluegrass festivals, and kids music camps all over America and Canada as a member of the Colorado based bluegrass band Spring Creek.
 He started his musical life as teenager playing electric rock and blues guitar and took up the mandolin and fiddle in his early twenties.
 Alex started playing out professionally while ski bumming in Crested Butte Colorado and also where he met the other members of Spring Creek.
 He followed the band out to South Plains Collage in Levelland Texas where he studied music with renown pickers Alan Mundy and Joe Carr.
-Alex Now makes his home in Lyons Colorado and enjoys making music, skiing, and fly fishing |
+Alex Now makes his home in Lyons Colorado and enjoys making music,

 Pete Wernick • Banjo/Vocals